 Breast cancer produces different symptoms in different people.
 The most common signs are:

 - An unknown mass in the breast or armpit.

 - Pain in the area around the nipple.

 - Thickening or swelling of part of the breast.

 - Changes to skin color or texture such as redness or irritated skin.

-Fibroid Fighters’ goal is to increase awareness about fibroids and educate women about their treatment options.
-If you want the latest information about fibroids, subscribe to our newsletter here.
+Fibroid Fighters is committed to raising awareness about fibroids and educating women about their treatment options.
+For the latest information about fibroids, subscribe to our newsletter here.

-If you’re experiencing symptoms and need assistance managing fibroid disease, contact us at [email protected] or call 855.455-5262.
+If you are experiencing symptoms and need assistance managing fibroid disease, contact us at [email protected] or call 855.455-5262.